michaeljsteel/NumBAT/docs/source/tute_elem.rst

 Note how the different contributions from the photoelastic and moving-boundary effects are visible.
 In some cases, the total gain (blue) may be less than one or both of the separate effects if the two components act with opposite sign.
+(This is because the different contributions to the gain add as complex amplitudes).
 :ref:`chap-josab-label` and :ref:`chap-literature-label`.
 (See Literature example 1 in the chapter :ref:`chap-literature-label` for an interesting cexample of this phenomenon.)